 A subscription is created for a single topic.
 It has several properties that can be set at creation time or updated later, including:

-- Delivery method: By default, Pub/Sub subscriptions use the pull method.
+- Delivery method: By default, Cloud Pub/Sub subscriptions use the pull method.
 You can switch to push delivery by specifying a non-empty, valid HTTPs push endpoint URL.
 You can switch back to pull delivery by specifying an empty URL.

 - An acknowledgment deadline: If your code doesn't acknowledge the message before the deadline, the message is sent again.
 The default is 10 seconds.
 The maximum custom deadline you can specify is 600 seconds (10 minutes).

 Lifecycle of a Subscription

 Subscriptions with no activity (pull requests or push successes) for 31 days may be deleted automatically.
 You can also delete a subscription manually.
 While you can create new subscriptions with the same name as a deleted one, note that the new subscription has no relation to the old one, even though they have the same name.
 Therefore, the new subscription has no backlog at the time it is created (no messages waiting for delivery), even if the deleted subscription had a large number of unacknowledged messages.